State Emblem of the Soviet Union: Second version (1936–1946)

 According to the 1936 Soviet Constitution, the USSR consisted of eleven republics.
 Hence the major new version's difference from the previous one was eleven ribbons bearing USSR State Motto inscriptions in eleven languages.
-The languages added were Turkmen, Uzbek, Kazakh, Kyrgyz and Tajik.
+The languages added were Kazakh, Kyrgyz, Turkmen and Uzbek.
+Additionally, Tajik began to be written in the Latin alphabet.

 Third version (1946–1956)

-The number of republics in the USSR became 16 after the USSR entered World War II and annexed the Baltic states, Western Ukraine and Finnish Karelia in 1939–40, before Germany's invasion began in June 1941, but the state emblem was changed to reflect this only after the end of the war.
-By a Decision of Presidium of the Supreme Soviet of the USSR on 26 June 1946, all 16 constituent republics were represented on the emblem.
+The Soviet Union joined World War II by invading Poland and Finland and occupying the Baltic states in 1939–40.
+The majority of the territories that Finland had to cede after the Winter War were combined with the Karelian Autonomous Soviet Socialist Republic of the Russian SFSR into the "independent" Karelo-Finnish Soviet Socialist Republic.
+The occupied Baltic states were also given the status of "independent" Soviet republics.
+After the occupation of the Baltic states, the Soviet Union presented an ultimatum to Romania, according to which it would take Bessarabia, and thus the Moldovan Soviet Socialist Republic was formed from most of Bessarabia and part of the then Moldovan Autonomous Soviet Socialist Republic, which had been a part of the Ukrainian SSR.
+Thus there were de facto 16 Soviet republics, but the state emblem was changed to reflect this only after the end of WWII.
+By a decision of Presidium of the Supreme Soviet of the USSR on 26 June 1946, all 16 constituent republics were represented on the emblem.
 The USSR State Motto was inscribed on 16 ribbons in 16 languages.
-Inscriptions in Azerbaijani, Turkmen, Uzbek, Tajik, Kazakh, Kyrgyz languages were updated due to the transfer from Latin to Cyrillic script of the respective languages within the USSR.
-Also, several language from newly annexed republics were added: Estonian, Latvian, Lithuanian, Romanian Cyrillic (Moldavian), and Finnish.
+Inscriptions in Azerbaijani, Kazakh, Kyrgyz, Tajik, Turkmen and Uzbek languages were updated due to the transfer from Latin to Cyrillic script of the respective languages within the USSR.
+Also, several language from newly annexed republics were added: Finnish and Romanian (written by Cyrillic and officially called "Moldovan") as well as Lithuanian, Latvian and Estonian.

+The third version is not symmetrical: a Russian ribbon in the centre and eight ribbons on the left, but seven ribbons on the right.

 Fourth and final version (1956–1991)

-In 1956, the Karelo-Finnish SSR was demoted into the Karelo-Finnish ASSR and incorporated into the Russian SFSR, and soon this was reflected on the USSR state emblem.
+In 1956, the Karelo-Finnish SSR was demoted into the Karelian ASSR and a part of the Russian SFSR, and soon this was reflected on the USSR state emblem.
 By a decision of the Presidium of the Supreme Soviet of the USSR on 12 September 1956, the ribbon bearing the USSR State Motto in Finnish was removed.

 A minor change in the Belarusian inscription was a decision of the Presidium of the Supreme Soviet of the USSR on 1 April 1958.

 Inscriptions on the ribbons (which are translated into English as "Proletarians of the world, unite!") are as follows:

-The coat of arms continued to appear after the dissolution of the Soviet Union even in Soviet ruble banknotes until 1994 when many post-Soviet states began to issue its own currencies.
+The coat of arms continued to appear after the dissolution of the Soviet Union even in Soviet ruble banknotes until 1994 when many post-Soviet states began to issue their own currencies.
 Public usage of the Soviet emblem formally ended in 2002 when Russia and other former republics ceased issuing Soviet passports.
-It continues to appear in many public places within Russian territory, especially after the 2022 Russian invasion of Ukraine.